 Adrian enjoys eating, attempting to keep fit, and just about any kind of competition.
 Above all those, however, Adrian relishes spending time with his wife and three children (and, as hard as it is for those who know him to believe, these moments are often spent doing nothing “productive”).
 Practicing in a field that demands continual reading and education, Adrian looks forward to studying scripture and the work of James Montgomery Boice.
 Adrian is also a firm proponent of maximizing one’s impact in our communities, so he volunteers his time for numerous non-profit boards and committees.

 A Lancaster County native and graduate of Cocalico High School, Neil received his bachelor’s degree in Law in Society from Hood College in Frederick, Maryland prior to receiving his Juris Doctor from The Thomas M. Cooley Law School in Lansing Michigan.
-Neil is admitted to practice law in the Commonwealth of Pennsylvania, the United States District Court for the Eastern District of Pennsylvania, and the United States Supreme Court.
+Neil is admitted to practice law in the Commonwealth of Pennsylvania, the State of New Jersey, the United States District Court for the Eastern District of Pennsylvania, and the United States Supreme Court.
 Neil is also a member of the Lancaster, Berks and Pennsylvania Bar Associations.

 Neil enjoys spending time with his wife and family, enjoying the outdoors, taking his German Shepherd on walks, playing softball in a Community Church League, and cheering for his Philadelphia sports teams.